openhive-network/HAfAH/src/hive_fork/Readme.md

 so the application should solve the situation (in most cases is should happen when blocks below irreversible are processed, so no forks happen there)

 It is quite possible that the application which use the fork system will want to change the structure of the registered tables.
-It is possible only when coresponding shadow tables is empty.
+It is possible only when coresponding shadow tables are empty.
 It means before an upgrade application must be in state in which there is no pending fork.
 The system will block ( rise an excpetion ) 'ALTER TABLE' command if corresponding shadow table is not empty.
 When a table is edited its shadow table is automaticly adapted to a new structure ( in fact old shaped shadow table is dropped and a new one is created with a new structure )